 Ginger production is common to farmers of parts of the Ashanti Region of Ghana producing several tons annually.
 In recent years these farms have witnessed very low yields, close to total failures, from their farms due to inadequate rainfall and rising temperatures.
 In the cultivation of ginger, these farmers slash, burn and plough their fields exposing them to all the factors that will cause crop failure in the absence of adequate rainfall.
 Agrihome set out to establish a ginger demonstration field.
 This is to show farmers the how effective no-till under Conservation Agriculture is in mitigating the challenges posed by the current climate change.
-The technology also reduce cost of production besides increasing yield and improves soil structure.
+The technology also reduces cost of production besides increasing yield and improves soil structure.

 This report covers activities on and related to the Ginger demonstration under Conservation Agriculture with pictures.